Such a long journey, recalls Lata Mangeshkar as listeners lap up her newest song | Entertainment

 Asked what are the songs that she likes to hum, Mangeshkar said, ''It will create trouble if I tell you this (gadbad ho jayegi).''
 She went on to recall the music directors she loved working with.

 ''The music that I find most unique is Sajjad Hussain sahab's.
 The compositions he created, I like even today.
 Both Sajjad Hussain sahab and Khayyam sahab had their own style.
 Sajjad sahab's music had an Arabic touch and he would tell you how to sing.
+I still remember that.
 I still like the songs he created, they are different,'' she said.

 Mangeshkar and Hussain worked on several hits, including ''Bahaar Aai, Lutaa Dil Meraa Haay Aabaad Ho Kar'', ''Aaj Mere Nasib Ne Mujhko Rula Rula Diya'' and 'Woh To Chale Gaye Ae Dil”.